emberjs/website/source/blog/2018-12-14-the-ember-times-issue-77.md

 ## [Components patterns in Ember Blog 📚🧐](https://twitter.com/TheMacsour/status/1072088269742112768)

 [@Exelord](https://github.com/Exelord) published a blog post on [component patterns in Ember](https://medium.com/macsour/components-patterns-in-ember-js-5e6fc6eea28f).
-In the article, [@Exelord](https://github.com/Exelord) gathered **component patterns** around the Ember community for readers to better understand what kind of component pattern would best match your particular use case.
+The article presents a collection of **component patterns** used in the Ember community for readers to better understand what kind of component pattern would best match their particular use case.

 [@Exelord](https://github.com/Exelord) particularly outlines 4 types of components: **presentational, contextual, container, and composable (or higher-order component)** with code samples including references!